Successfully integrating AI in industry

 Whether an early start in AI integration is ultimately beneficial for your company depends, among other things, on the following aspects:

-Good change management: Employee acceptance can also be promoted through targeted change management, which ensures that the transition to AI-supported processes runs smoothly and effectively involves employees.
+- Good change management: Employee acceptance can also be promoted through targeted change management, which ensures that the transition to AI-supported processes runs smoothly and effectively involves employees.

-Successful AI use cases in companies
+Successful AI use cases in industry

-Acceleration of internal processes for an industrial customer
+Acceleration of internal processes at GROB Werke

 Knowledge management at Bayernwerk Netz GmbH